Sinha5714/animal-kingdom/README.md

 - More question images
 - Sound for the game
 - Event listners for all buttons to call functions
-- Splicing the high-score table after 5 rows
-- Adding the username and scores in local storage
-- Sorting the player name as per score
 - An online multiplayer quiz competition

 ## Testing